morrilet/morrilet/TEMPLATE.md

 More recently I've been building **SaaS and eCommerce web applications** in the finance and entertainment industries, plus building side-projects and running a microscopic game studio nearing the release of it's first commercial title, [Dice to Meet You](https://store.steampowered.com/app/2597140/Dice_to_Meet_You/).

-I'm **currently looking for new opportunities**, so if you've got something cool you're working on [I'd love to connect](https://morrillplou.me/contact/)!
+I'm **currently looking for new opportunities**, so if you've got something cool you're working on [let's chat](https://morrillplou.me/contact/)!

 ## Here's what I'm into
 * 🌄 Rock climbing